ogegeson/gcp-devops-project/Readme.md

-# This is the repo for our new GCP DevOps project
+# This is a Docker Flask Application

+- The application is written in Python
+- It will be deployed in GKE